themill/wiz/doc/release/migration_notes.rst

     wiz -r /path/to/registry1 -r /path/to/registry2 use foo

-The :option:`--add-registry <wiz --add-registry>` command has been added in order to prepend registry in front of discovered registries.
+The :option:`--add-registry <wiz --add-registry>` command has been added in order to prepend a registry in front of discovered registries.

 .. rubric:: installation